Description

 Location

-The project is located in US Federal waters 27 miles off the coast of Virginia Beach.
+The project is located in federal waters 27 miles off the coast of Virginia Beach, Virginia (USA).

 Project Timeline